#{ServerName}

 West Wittering, West Sussex

-This beach is dedicated to preserving the environment and keeping the area clean and is a real pleasure to visit.
-Not only offering a great expanse of sand but also 20 acres of grass lawn on which to frolic (and picnic), your dog will have a whale of a time here, dipping their paws into the shallow lagoons at low tide.
+This beach is dedicated to preserving the environment and keeping the area clean – it's a real pleasure to visit.
+Not only does it offer a great expanse of sand, but also 20 acres of grass on which to frolic (and picnic).
+Your dog will have a whale of a time here, dipping their paws into the shallow lagoons at low tide.

 Good to know

-- Canine control: Restrictions May-October but some zones available all year round (either side of the groynes: 14a-18)
+• Canine control: Restrictions May–October but some zones are available all year round (either side of the groynes 14a–18)

-- In addition: Cafe, shop, limited disabled access, first aid, toilets, dog bins, parking, tourist information, wind and kitesurfing club
+• In addition: Cafe, shop, limited disabled access, first aid, WCs, dog bins, parking and tourist information

 Camber Sands, East Sussex

 A long stretch of golden sand wraps around the coast here to the shingle desert of Dungeness.
-It's hugely popular with surfers, and paradise for dogs in winter where at low tide they can run and run.
-During the summer, they are also welcome in restricted areas but it is such a huge beach that you will always find somewhere.
+It's hugely popular with surfers and a paradise for dogs in winter when at low tide, they can run and run.
+During the summer, they are also welcome in restricted areas, but it is such a huge beach that you will always find somewhere.

 Good to know

-- Canine control: Restrictions May-October in main zone but access in other zones
+• Canine control: Restrictions May–October in the main zone; year-round access in other zones

-- In addition: Nearby beach cafes and shops, disabled facilities, first aid, toilets, dog bins, parking
+• In addition: Beach cafes and shops, disabled facilities, first aid, WCs, dog bins and parking

 Kingsgate Bay, Kent

-Kingsgate Bay is a sheltered sandy cove backed by imposing white chalk cliffs with sea caves thought to be amongst the best in the country.
-With a smuggling history, like much of this coast, you can have an adventure of your very own, exploring the little caves and rock pools.
+Kingsgate Bay is a sheltered, sandy cove backed by imposing white chalk cliffs with sea caves thought to be amongst the best in the country.
+With a smuggling history, like much of this coast, you can have an adventure of your own exploring the little caves and rock pools.

-Great for quiet walks, access can be limiting because of its natural paths but there is a more formal path as well.
-Walk through the gap in the chalk cliffs to get to Botany Bay when the tide is out – bear in mind that the beach is cut off at both ends when the tide is in.
-Encounter Kent with your dog, but read our ultimate guide to dog-friendly beaches in Kent first.
+Great for quiet walks, access can be limited because of its natural paths, but there is a more formal path as well.
+Walk through the gap in the chalk cliffs to reach Botany Bay when the tide is out – bear in mind that the beach is cut off at both ends when the tide is up.
+Uncover Kent with your dog, but read our ultimate guide to dog-friendly beaches in Kent first.

 Good to know

-- In addition: Nearby cafe and pub, parking, beach hut hire
+• In addition: Nearby cafe and pub, parking and beach hut hire

 Dog-friendly beaches in the East of England